saewoonam/ble_adv_covid/README.md

 #  nRF52840 dongle
 ## Progress so far
-1. Tried to adapt a project included in the nRF5 SDK   It is in the folder 'nrf52 dongle\ble_app_beacon
+1. Tried to adapt a project included in the nRF5 SDK   It is in the folder 'nrf52 dongle\ble_app_beacon.
+The advertising mode is almost finished...
+Just need to add the rotating identifier/contact number...
+Right now it is fixed.
-2. Also, tried another advertising beacon tutorial it is in the folder: 'nrf52 dongle/nrf52-ble-tutorial-advertising'
+2. Also, tried another advertising beacon tutorial it is in the folder: 'nrf52 dongle/nrf52-ble-tutorial-advertising'...
+This has too much stuff in it...
+Should just focus on the above.

 SaeWoo Nam, 2020-04-13